French frigate Hébé (1782): French Navy career

 Hébé's first commander was Captain Joseph Pierre de Vigny, (Note: Joseph Pierre de Vigny (1742–1812).
 His elder brother Léon Pierre (1737–1816), chevalier de Vigny, was also on board, as a « volontaire d'honneur » (honour volunteer).
 Léon Pierre became, in 1797, father of the future poet Alfred de Vigny.)
 For her maiden voyage, Hébé was tasked to escort a convoy from Saint Malo to Brest and protect shipping from the depredations of the Royal Navy in the context of the Anglo-French War.

 In the action of 4 September 1782, she was chased by the frigate HMS Rainbow, whose 32-pounder carronade chase guns shot away her wheel and mortally wounded her second captain, Yves-Gabriel Calloët de Lanidy.
 The weight of the ball made de Vigny (who assumed command) mistake Rainbow for a disguised ship of the line.
 Even though the first shots had shown that Rainbows guns had a shorter range than Hébés stern chasers, de Vigny failed to alter his course so that the longer range of his guns could fire a broadside and thus wasted his only chance to turn the tide of battle.
-The foremast of Hébé was then seriously damaged, reducing her manuverability.
+The foremast of Hébé was then seriously damaged, reducing her maneuverability.
 An hour and a half later, when Rainbow was about to come alongside, de Vigny was left with only four working port guns and immediately struck his colours.